mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+# Version 94:
+Fixed a few bugs in paths to crash textures when writing a WOTMOD file.
+Moved UI and Settings to there sub menu under file/settings.
+Added a PBR template for when visuals are updated for new added models.
+Added a panel to Show/Hide each individual part of the tank and any other added models.
+Added a panel to set the vertex winding order for each part of the model.
+Sometimes, even when it shows correctly in the 3D app and Tank Exporter, It still shows reveresed in the game.
+Updated the help pages.

 # Version 93:
 This fixes a bug in selecting UV triangles while in FBX View mode.
 It was NOT centering on the selected triangle when the C key was pressed.